Planetary-scale answers, unlocked.

 Wherobots now offers your AI the capability to understand spatial data to generate quality code.
 The pairing includes direct access to WherobotsDB, a cloud-based, secure, and distributed execution environment purpose-built to generate results efficiently at scale.
 Soon, the same AI will be capable of driving RasterFlow, the planetary-scale inference engine for Earth Intelligence to extract machine-generated insights from satellite, drone, and sensor datasets.

-Today we are launching three new tools that let AI understand and drive the analysis of spatial data; an MCP server, a CLI, and a VS Code extension.
+We are launching three new tools that let AI understand and drive the analysis of spatial data; an MCP server, a CLI, and a VS Code extension.
 These tools are designed to bring geospatial development into IDEs like VS Code, Claude Code, OpenCode, Cursor, Windsurf, Kiro and others.
 And soon the Wherobots connector will make it easy to use the same analytical capability in Claude and ChatGPT from respective marketplaces.

 With these tools, LLMs and agents can discover and understand spatial data, generate and debug code, and build solutions considerably faster using natural language as an interface.